hashicorp/consul/website/source/docs/internals/acl.html.markdown

 the empty string.
 The policy is either "read", "write", or "deny".
 A "write" policy implies "read", and there is no way to specify write-only.
 If there is no applicable rule, the `acl_default_policy` is applied.
 Currently, only the "write" level is enforced for registration of services.
+The policy for the "consul" service is always "write" as it is managed internally.